-A few days had passed since Serelith made her friend.
+A few days had passed since Serelith had made her friend.

-One day, she was playing with her friend Shyamu in her own garden.
-Laughter echoed across the garden.
-Celene, passing by, grew jealous.
-She didn’t like the fact that Serelith was smiling and laughing—and she was also envious that Serelith owned a garden.
+One day, she was playing with Shyamu in her favourite corner of the garden—the one her mother used to tend.
+Laughter echoed across the garden until Celene, passing by, grew envious.
+She didn’t like the fact that Serelith was smiling and laughing.

 She approached them and commented on Shyamu,